Jollywatt/typst-fletcher/src/main.typ

 /// }
 ///
 /// - extrude (array of numbers): Draw copies of the stroke extruded by the
-///  given multiple of the stroke thickness.
-Used to obtain doubling effect.
+///  given multiples of the stroke's thickness.
+Used to obtain a stroke doubling
-///  Best explained by example:
+///  effect.
+Best explained by example:
 ///
 ///  #fletcher.diagram({
 ///  	(